 Understanding gravity in the framework of quantum mechanics is one of the great challenges in modern physics.
-However, the lack of empirical evidence has lead to a debate on whether gravity is a quantum entity.
-Despite varied proposed probes for quantum gravity, it is fair to say that there are no feasible ideas yet to test its quantum coherent behavior directly in a laboratory experiment.
+Along this line, a prime question is to find whether gravity is a quantum entity subject to the rules of quantum mechanics.
+It is fair to say that there are no feasible ideas yet to test the quantum coherent behaviour of gravity directly in a laboratory experiment.
 Here, we introduce an idea for such a test based on the principle that two objects cannot be entangled without a quantum mediator.
 We show that despite the weakness of gravity, the phase evolution induced by the gravitational interaction of two micron size test masses in adjacent matter-wave interferometers can detectably entangle them even when they are placed far apart enough to keep Casimir-Polder forces at bay.
-We provide a prescription for witnessing this entanglement, which certifies gravity as a quantum coherent mediator, through simple spin correlation measurements.
+We provide a prescription for witnessing this entanglement, which certifies gravity as a quantum coherent mediator, through simple correlation measurements between two spins: one embedded in each test mass.
+Fundamentally, the above entanglement is shown to certify the presence of non-zero off-diagonal terms in the coherent state basis of the gravitational field modes.